PyPieCoder/autoPASS-software/README.md

 # download page
 here: https://github.com/PyPieCoder/autoPASS-software/tree/main/downloadsz
 # how to run
-unzip and run rhe .exe file
+unzip and run the .exe file